sahil-shubham/sahil-shubham.in/content/posts/Day2/index.md

 # Explain to me like I am 5 (not really, but you get the point)

-The point I am getting at is that, till I open the answers they aren't a part of the document and even when I do open the answers the function to add buttons has already finished running. **Hence, the reason there were no buttons is that there were no codeblocks at that time**.
+The point that I am getting at is that till I opened the answers they aren't a part of the document and even when I do open the answers the function to add buttons has already finished running. **Hence, the reason there were no buttons is that there were no codeblocks at that time**.

 ## What now?